indigodarkwolf/box16/README.md

+# Box16

 This is an emulator for the Commander X16 computer system.
 Unlike the official emulator, this has a few more dependencies, see the build instructions below.
-It compiles on Windows and Debian Linux, and probably other Linux-based platforms.
+It compiles on Windows, Debian Linux, and Raspbian, and probably other Linux-based platforms.

+Don't expect official "releases" until the physical X16 is out.
+Until then, there will be "non-releases" of Box16.
+Since this is originally forked from the Official X16 emulator, the goal is to remain fully compatible with the Official X16 emulator, but with feature-adds such as ImGui displays, and performance improvements from OpenGL acceleration.

+Some of the feature-adds will be prototype or preview in nature, as this is also my platform for fixing bugs and adding features to the official emulator.

 Features
 --------